 Aromatherapy and its Concerns:

 Aromatherapy includes the usage of various essential oils.
-These oils are extracted from various plants.
-Due to the lack of evidence in the favor of aromatherapy, practicing it is highly questioned by many.
-In addition, the major fact about the aromatherapy oils is that these oils are highly concentrated and can irritate skin when undiluted.
-It is therefore added with a bit of jojoba oil, coconut oil, etc. When combined with lime and/or lemon, these oils turn phototoxic.
+These oil extract from various plants.
+Due to the lack of evidence in the favor of aromatherapy, practicing it highly question by many.
+Also, the major fact about the aromatherapy oils is that these oils highly concentrate and can irritate the skin when undiluted.
+It, therefore, adds with a bit of jojoba oil, coconut oil, etc. When combined with lime and/or lemon, these oils turn phototoxic.

-In addition, rigorous or long use of these oils can also cause irritation and/or infection.
+Also, rigorous or long use of these oils can cause irritation and/or infection.
 This may be caused due to the pesticides sprayed on the plants during cultivation.

-Aromatherapy oils are sensitizers and they are advised to use with utmost care.
-Therefore, it is recommended for the people to approach a certified aromatherapist.
+Aromatherapy oils are sensitizers and they advise to use with utmost care.
+Therefore, it recommends for the people to approach a certified aromatherapist.

 Aromatherapy and its Mode of Application: